Unity-Technologies/ml-agents/docs/Example-Environments.md

 ![Runner](../images/runner.png)

-* Set-up: A classic runner where the agent needs to jump through a series of obstables.
+* Set-up: A classic runner where the agent needs to jump through a series of obstacles.
 * Goal: The agent must survive as long as possible while avoiding the obstacles and collect bonuses.
 * Agents: The environment contains multiple agents linked to a single brain.
 * Agent Reward Function: